What Is Google Gemini (Formerly Bard)? Everything You Need to Know

 2. Click the “Sign In” button at the bottom left or at the top right.

-3. Enter your email address or phone number that's associated with your Google account and
+3. Enter the email address or phone number linked to your Google Account.

 Google Gemini Anmeldung

-Google Gemini can therefore be used free of charge in principle.
-A Google account is enough to log in and use other basic functions.
-In addition, there are the paid versions described above, which offer access to the currently most powerful Gemini 3 model, with an extended context window, optimized multimedia generation and additional AI tools.
+Google Gemini can therefore generally be used free of charge.
+All you need is a Google account to sign in and use the basic features.
+In addition, there are the paid versions described above, which offer access to Gemini 3—currently the most powerful model—with an expanded context window, optimised multimedia generation and additional AI tools.

-If you want to test Google AI Pro, you can do so for one month; the subscription is automatically renewed unless canceled in time.
-Students also have the option to use Google AI Pro free of charge until the end of the 2026 academic year.
+Anyone wishing to try Google AI Pro can do so for one month; the subscription renews automatically unless cancelled in good time.
+Students also have the option of using Google AI Pro free of charge until the end of the 2026 academic year.

 In principle, no personal or confidential information should be shared with Google Gemini.
 The reason is that Google collects and stores personal data in order to improve the AI.
 Data such as chat content, locations and device information is saved in the Google account by default to personalize user experiences and improve services, according to Google.
 However, privacy settings can be adjusted via “Keep Activity”.
 Using incognito or private mode with browsers prevents local browsing data from being saved, but doesn't change the way Gemini activity is saved to the Google Account.
 One should be aware of this when using Gemini, so it is advisable to be careful when entering sensitive information.